 This short and accessible book by bioethics expert Peter Singer certainly gives the reader food for thought.

 His exploration of the idea of harm is particularly illuminating.
-Some people object to giving away their money on the basis that, so long as we do not harm anyone, we should be free to live our lives for ourselves.
+Some people don’t feel any obligation to actively help others, so long as they do not actively harm anyone.
+The idea is that we should be free to live our lives for ourselves but avoid causing direct harm.
 There are limitations to this, Singer observes.

 Thus, in an increasingly globalised world, it is not so easy to raise your hands, shrug your shoulders and say that you’ve not directly harmed anyone.

-Though I enjoyed the book, and it gave me plenty to think about, it does have a number of shortcomings.
-On the impact that aid and philanthropy have on political will to enact economic change in poor countries, for example, Singer has relatively little to say in this book.
-He does acknowledge the conundrum, noting that he is, ‘open-minded about the best way to combat poverty’.
+I enjoyed the book, but it does have a number of shortcomings.
+His exploration of the impact that aid and philanthropy have on the political will to enact economic change in poor countries, for example, is fairly limited.
+He does acknowledge the conundrum, noting that he is, “open-minded about the best way to combat poverty”.

 His chapter on improving aid is somewhat underwhelming, though that is unsurprising given the complexity of the subject and the fact that Singer is looking at the matter from an ethical point of view rather than strictly an economic one.
 He does raise the important issue of trade barriers and agricultural subsidies provided by rich countries to support their own agriculture sectors, which have major consequences on poorer countries.